-Moving off campus for the first time is a big step which is why we’ve put together an Off-Campus Guide to help you find the right property whilst avoiding potential pitfalls.
+Moving off campus for the first time is a big step which is why we’ve put together this section to help you find the right property and avoid potential pitfalls.

-In order to register with us landlords must supply the Accommodation Team with a current registration form, an up to date landlord gas safety certificate and a copy of their contract.
+In order to register with us, landlords must supply the Accommodation Team with a current registration form, a valid gas safety certificate, and a copy of their contract.

 Tenant Reference Letters